-The Minnesota Catholic Relief Fund provides financial relief and stabilization to Catholic parishes and schools experiencing urgent financial distress because of the pandemic.
+The Minnesota Catholic Relief Fund (MCRF) provides financial relief and stabilization to Catholic parishes and schools experiencing urgent financial distress because of the pandemic.
 Your generosity is needed.

 Guide Your Clients’ Faith-inspired Philanthropy